 UPDATE statement, and removing entire rows altogether using a

 DELETE statement.
-Much of the focus here was was on the importance of targetting only the specific rows that we want to update or delete.
+Much of the focus here was on the importance of targeting only the specific rows that we want to update or delete.

 Even with a diverse set of table attributes and constraints, there is only so much we can do with a single table of data.
 In the final section of this book we introduced some of the redundancy and data integrity issues that can occur if we let one of our database tables become too large, and explained how normalization was the solution used to address these issues.
 We explained that normalization is arranging data in multiple tables and defining relationships between them.

 JOIN statement.
 This statement lets us merge data from table rows together, usually by using a foreign key and a primary key.
 Joining the tables in this way can be thought of as the SQL creating a transient table that can then be queried just like any other table, for example it could be filtered using a

 WHERE clause.
 We looked at some different types of join that exist such as